nitish-singh128/case-conversion-api/README.md

 # The Hardware-Aware Polyglot String Conversion Engine & API

-A high-performance system demonstrating a Native C++17 engine seamlessly integrated into a .NET 8 managed ecosystem.
-This project serves as a blueprint for handling manual memory management across the ABI boundary, implementing extensible Strategy patterns, and maintaining an immutable Docker promotion pipeline from development to production.
+This is a high-concurrency, cross-platform string processing ecosystem.
+It demonstrates a Native C++17 engine integrated into a .NET 8 managed environment via a custom C-style ABI.
+The project serves as a technical blueprint for bridging managed and unmanaged memory, implementing the Strategy and Factory patterns, and maintaining an immutable Docker-based deployment pipeline.

 ## Table of Contents
 * [System Architecture](#system-architecture)